British Motorcycle Brands

 Triumph Logo

-Triumph brand is very serious and strict in the appearance of its logo and design forms of motorcycles.
-Since 1937, the brand has been producing some of the most elegant models globally, which will keep this palm until the stylish “Japanese” emerge.
-In the sixties, the brand became part of the BSA, which already collapsed by 1972.
-The history of Triumph could have ended in 1983, when the company, already owned by the company’s workers under its new name Meriden Co-Op, announced its closure, becoming a victim of creditors.
-However, the enterprising John Bloor, a brand lover, gradually bought up all the remnants of the enterprise and the right to the brand, and in 1991 released two lines of triple motorcycles.
+The Triumph brand is very serious and strict about the appearance of its logo and the shape of its motorcycle designs.
+Since 1937, the brand has produced some of the most elegant models in the world, which will hold this palm until the emergence of stylish “Japanese.”
+In the sixties, the brand became part of BSA, which had already disintegrated by 1972.
+The history of Triumph ended in 1983, when the company, already owned by the workers of the enterprise under the new name Meriden Co-Op, announced its closure, becoming a victim of creditors.
+However, the enterprising John Bloor, a lover of the brand, gradually bought up all remnants of the company and the rights to the brand, and in 1991 produced two lines of three-seat motorcycles.

-Tracking the history of the development of British brands, you can see a lot of similarities in the formation of their emblems.
-The Triumph logo has a basic element for all types of its signs – a text name.
-Its accent element is the lower arch, which is found in other motorcycle manufacturers in one form or another.
-It connects the leg of the “R” and returns as a continuation of the middle line of the last letter of the name “H.”
+When you trace the history of the development of British brands, you notice many similarities in the formation of their emblems.
+Emblem Triumph has a basic element for all types of its sign—the text name.
+Its accent element is the lower arch, found in other motorcycle manufacturers in one form or another.
+It joins the stem of the “R” and returns as a continuation of the center line of the last letter of the name “H.”

 Velocette